paulczar/k8sw6p/README.md

 * Log into Harbor Registry by going to https://harbor.workshop.paulczar.wtf/

+* Create a project for your username in harbor here - https://harbor.workshop.paulczar.wtf/harbor/projects

 * Log Docker into Harbor by running:  `$ docker login harbor.workshop.paulczar.wtf` and follow the prompts.

 * Verify Kubernetes is working:  `$ kubectl version` you should see both a local and server version.